glennerichall/motion-ui/README.md

 ############################################################
 # The port number for the live stream.
 stream_port 8081
-# Restrict stream connections to the localhost.
+# Restrict stream connections to the localhost (on is ok if you have set reverse proxy on localhost).
 stream_localhost off

 ############################################################